bhoomit11/ScopedMediaPicker/README.md

 Now Last final step but not least

 ### Step 5.
 Return intent data to your ScopedMediaPicker,
-if you don't follow this step callback will not return you scaled image in _start_ calback.
+if you don't follow this step callback will not return you scaled image/video in _start_ calback.

     override fun onRequestPermissionsResult(
         requestCode: Int,